yoosofan/yop2p/README.rst

 .. code:: sh

+    mkdir -p build
+    cd build
-    cmake .
+    cmake ../
     make
+    cd ..

 Run tests
 ====================================================================================================

-For each tests in test/ directory an executable file is generated and can be run.
+For each tests in test/ directory an executable file is generated and can be run in build/ directory.
 For example

 .. code:: sh

+    cd build
     ./testp2p
+    cd ..

 cleaning directory